dsccommunity/cNtfsAccessControl/README.md

     * [Security Accounts Manager (SAM) Account Name (sAMAccountName)](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679635%28v=vs.85%29.aspx)
     * [Security Identifier (SID)](https://msdn.microsoft.com/en-us/library/cc246018.aspx)
     * [User Principal Name (UPN)](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380525%28v=vs.85%29.aspx#user_principal_name)
-* **AccessControlInformation**: Indicates the collection of instances of the custom **cNtfsAccessControlInformation** CIM class that implements the following properties:
+* **AccessControlInformation**: Indicates the access control information in the form of an array of instances of the **cNtfsAccessControlInformation** CIM class.
+Its properties are as follows:
     * **AccessControlType**: Indicates whether to `Allow` or `Deny` access to the target item.
 The default value is `Allow`.
     * **FileSystemRights**: Indicates the access rights to be granted to the principal.
-This property is required.
      Specify one or more values from the [System.Security.AccessControl.FileSystemRights](https://msdn.microsoft.com/en-us/library/system.security.accesscontrol.filesystemrights%28v=vs.110%29.aspx) enumeration type.
      Multiple values can be specified by using an array of strings or a single comma-separated string.
+The default value is `ReadAndExecute`.
-    * **Inheritance**: Indicates the inheritance type of the permission entry (the "**Applies to**" option).
+    * **Inheritance**: Indicates the inheritance type of the permission entry.
 This property is only applicable to directories.
 Valid values are:
         * `None`
         * `ThisFolderOnly`
         * `ThisFolderSubfoldersAndFiles` (the default value)